Shadowjumper3000/Shadowjumper3000/README.md

 ## Education
 - currently studying Computer Science and Artificial Intelligence
 ## Interests
-- Airsoft, Coding, Cooking aswell as Reading
+- Airsoft, Coding, Cooking aswell as Reading and Hiking/Backpacking
 ## Projects
 - Will just be working on my own Projects on this account
 - Small Algorithms for games, etc... will be Public use.